jonathantyng/influwebdriver/README.md

 ==============

-//Sanity test cases using JUNIT and Selenium
+//Sanity Admin cases using JUNIT and Selenium

 Steps to set up